How to Greet Visitors: 20+ Examples to Try in Your Destination

 • Shed light on different welcoming techniques and tourist greeting examples.

-• Provide tips on using your CRM to improve your visitor greetings and interactions.
+• Provide tips on using your CRM to improve visitor greetings and interactions.

 I distinctly recall a moment about a year ago.
-I was with some friends in Denver’s Cherry Creek neighborhood, an area known for its upscale shopping, dining and hotels.
-One of my friends was getting married in a couple of months and stopped by the store where he and his groomsmen were getting their tuxedos.
+I was with friends in Denver’s Cherry Creek neighborhood, known for its upscale shopping, dining, and hotels.
+One of my friends was getting married in a couple of months and stopped by the store where he and his groomsmen got their tuxedos.

 He was greeted by name and with a cold beer.
 Handshakes and hugs all around.

-When we left, I turned to my friend and asked, “Do you know them?”
+When we left, I asked my friend, “Do you know them?”
 He said, “Yeah, they’re helping me with my tux.”

 Their entire relationship was forged on a transaction, a customer-brand interaction.
 But it was authentic.
-I’m not in the market for a tux, but if I were, I’m sure that’d be my first stop.
+I’m not in the market for a tux, but if I were, that’d be my first stop.

 RELATED: Turn Community Members Into Tourism Advocates & Ambassadors